Bachelor of Chinese Medicine

-The six-year full-time programme aims at bringing up Chinese Medicine Practitioners who are equipped with solid theoretical knowledge in Traditional Chinese Medicine (TCM) and biomedical sciences and who demonstrate strong clinical and research skills in Chinese Medicine.
+School of Chinese Medicne (SCM) provides six-year full-time programme, it aims at bringing up Chinese Medicine Practitioners who are equipped with solid theoretical knowledge in Traditional Chinese Medicine (TCM) and biomedical sciences and who demonstrate strong clinical and research skills in Chinese Medicine.
 Graduates are dedicated to the sustainable development of Chinese Medicine and to the contribution of peoples’ well-being.

 Emphasis on classical knowledge in Chinese Medicine

 Chinese Medicine is a medical system comprised of unique philosophies in the nature and human body.
 With our strong emphasis on pursing the classical Chinese Medicine knowledge, students are nurtured to develop deep insight in traditional Chinese culture and master clinical reasoning skills in Traditional Chinese Medicine by means of induction and active thinking.
 Students could also acquire research skills through the study of selected topics in traditional Chinese Medicine or modern medical science under the supervision of our expertise.
 After all, it is expected that the students could inherit the classical theories and traditional mode of thought in Chinese Medicine and make innovations in the modern world.

 Integration of theory into practice